SciPy 2010 Call for Papers & Participation

 Python is an interpreted, interactive, object-oriented, open source,

-making it an extremely powerful language that can be used for various
+it an extremely powerful language that can be used for various applications

 Python is simple and easy to learn and apply.
 It offers an interactive

-oriented approaches to problem solving.
-Its high level data
+approaches to problem solving.
+Its high level data structures, extensive

-computing.
-It also interfaces well with native codes in C,C++ and
+also interfaces well with native codes in C,C++ and FORTRAN and has

-also provides libraries for general purpose computing including
+libraries for general purpose computing including generating user interfaces

-make Python a perfect fit for use in Education, Industry and
+Python a perfect fit for use in Education, Industry and Scientific

-rates for teachers and students, while registration and food will be
+for teachers and students, while registration and food will be offered to

 The posters can be downloaded from the website :

-Feel free to email the organizers at info(a)scipy.in
+Feel free to email the organizers at info(a)fossee.in